mzazon/awesome-cloud-projects/aws/continuous-deployment-codedeploy/continuous-deployment-codedeploy.md

     echo "✅ Deployment pipeline tested with v3.0"
     ```

-    The deployment pipeline has been successfully tested with a new application version, demonstrating the complete automation from code commit to production deployment.
-This workflow shows how developers can confidently deploy changes knowing that the blue-green deployment strategy and automated rollback mechanisms provide safety nets for production deployments.
-The successful completion of this test validates that your CI/CD pipeline is ready for production use with built-in reliability and safety features.
+    The deployment pipeline successfully processed the new application version, demonstrating complete automation from code commit to production deployment.
+The blue-green deployment strategy and automated rollback mechanisms provide safety nets that enable confident deployments with built-in reliability and recovery capabilities.

 ## Validation & Testing